 You don't have to fly to the Caribbean to experience white-sand beaches.
 On Siesta Key — a short drive from downtown Sarasota — you'll find yourself looking out over the glittering Gulf of Mexico with a cocktail in hand.
 Talk about relaxation.
 Spend the day walking the beach and looking for shells or rent a kayak and venture out into the blue, tranquil waters.

 11. South Beach, Miami Beach

-In the South Beach neighborhood of Miami Beach, you’ll find trendy beachgoers, rollerbladers, and a smattering of young, beautiful (and perfectly tanned) locals.
-Check out the area’s historic Art Deco architecture, walk along the South Pointe Pier, or swing by Joe’s Stone Crab for a meal you won’t soon forget.
+In the South Beach neighborhood of Miami Beach, you'll find trendy beachgoers, rollerbladers, and a smattering of young, beautiful (and perfectly tanned) locals.
+Check out the area's historic Art Deco architecture, walk around South Pointe Park, or swing by Joe's Stone Crab for a meal you won't soon forget.

 12. Clearwater Beach, Clearwater

-With a name that conjures up images of perfectly transparent water lapping up on silky beaches, Clearwater Beach could be a recipe for disaster.
-But as any Florida beach fanatic knows, this stretch of sand doesn’t disappoint.
-With it’s truly clear waters and white-sand shores, visitors come from Tampa (and all of Florida) to enjoy the calm Gulf waters or partake in one of the area’s many activities, from parasailing to fishing.
+With a name that conjures up images of perfectly transparent water lapping against silky sand, Clearwater Beach could be a recipe for disaster.
+But as any Florida beach fanatic knows, this stretch of sand doesn't disappoint.
+With it's truly clear waters and white-sand shores, visitors come from Tampa (and all of Florida) to enjoy the calm Gulf waters or partake in one of the area's many activities, from parasailing to fishing.